 Here are some practical ways to help your body’s detox systems do their job:

-• Manage stress, which can disrupt our gut microbiome, interrupt our detoxification processes and increase our desire for high sugar, high fat processed foods and alcohol.
+- Manage stress, which can interrupt detoxification and increase cravings for processed foods and alcohol.

 Sometimes.
 Nutrients play key roles in detoxification, but your needs depend on your diet, lifestyle, and health conditions.
 That’s why it’s best to seek personalised advice before taking supplements.